-Myo and D Chiro inositol work together to influence the action of insulin, as well as regulate hormonal balances in the brain, such as serotonin and dopamine.
+Myo and D-Chiro inositol work together as a natural remedy for PCOS to influence the action of insulin, as well as regulate hormonal balances in the brain, such as serotonin and dopamine.
 This can lead to any number of benefits, such as regulated testosterone, stress and mood management, clearing of acne, aiding in weight loss, ovarian support, promotion of fertility, and has even been known to help prevent the development of diabetes during pregnancy.

 If you have PCOS, you probably recognize many of the symptoms that inositol can help with.
 It truly is a wonder supplement for women with PCOS and has virtually no side effects!

-Other brands feature the 40:1 blend of myo and D Chiro inositol, but Intimate Rose has taken it two steps forward with the inclusion of ashwagandha and Vitamin D.
+Other brands feature the 40:1 blend of Myo and D-Chiro inositol types, but Intimate Rose has taken it two steps forward with the inclusion of ashwagandha and Vitamin D.

 The added ashwagandha and vitamin D work together to better manage stress and mood, an issue that most women with PCOS suffer from.
 Their formula is the best on the market at combating this and is the key difference between Intimate Rose and everyone else.
 It is the most innovative and powerful inositol supplement currently available.